glowkeeper/P3D/docs/trigonometry.md

 When talking about the position of an object in a programming environment, you are _probably_ (if you are from the UK) more familiar with referring to that position in terms of its x, y and z coordinates.
 These are Cartesian coordinates, named after René Descartes, the French mathematician who developed the ideas behind Cartesian space.

 However, polar coordinates are another system for referring to points in space, e.g. (r,θ).
 The polar coordinate system refers to those points using distances and angles.
 And in fact, you probably use them more often than you realise.
 For instance, the author of this piece on polar coordinates lives near Brighton, in England, about 60 miles south of London.
-In other words, they've given an origin (London), a distance (60 miles), and an angle (south)· In short, polar coordinates often arise because people naturally think about locations in terms of distance and direction.
+In other words, they've given an origin (London), a distance (60 miles), and an angle (south).
+In short, polar coordinates often arise because people naturally think about locations in terms of distance and direction.
 Therefore, the polar coordinate system is useful whenever we need to think in terms of distance and angle.

 When working in two dimensions, polar coordinates take the form (r,θ), where, by convention, r (for radius - the value is referred to as the radial line) represents the distance, and θ gives the polar angle from the origin.